tyronjesper/angular-cordova-seed/README.md

 angular-cordova-seed
 ====================

 Naked Cordova application backed with AngularJS.
-Includes just core things.
+This project contains just core things for a ready to go project.

 To run application with node.js do the followings: